roguehistory/Hist_Digh3814/content/en/week/1/instructions.md

 [Feed for the podcast here.](https://anchor.fm/s/1c3d3bfc/podcast/rss) [Transcript here.](/transcripts/episode-1)

+[Advice on how to listen to a podcast for a class](https://abbymullen.org/how-to-listen-to-a-podcast-for-class/).
+It's not as straightforward as you might think.

 ### Read

 + An Introduction to Digital Archaeology [ODATE](https://o-date.github.io/draft/book/so-what-is-digital-archaeology.html ), sections 1.1 to 1.1.2